PSYOP tartan Original Sport Kilt!

 History: Though the use of psychological warfare predates most conflicts, modern psychological operations date back to WWI, when British and US troops used psychological warfare and military deception extensively in battle to gain advantage over the enemy.
 During WWII, on D-Day in 1944, members of the 1st Special Service Forces, commanded by Lord Lovat, fought in kilt with their regimental piper, Bill Millan, striking fear into axis forces.
 Members of the 23rd Headquarters Special Troops (Ghost Army) simultaneously conducted military deception operations while members of the Office of Strategic Services conducted operations behind enemy lines.
 Modern day US Army Special Operations PSYOP and UK Army PSYOPS forces trace their lineage back to these warfighters.

-Color representation: Green represents the Army, and the shade of green (bottle green) is identified with the Psychological Operations Regiment heraldry.
-The White, Black, and Dark Grey represent the classification of messages PSYOP Soldiers create and disseminate.
-The dark Red symbolizes the blood shed by PSYOP Soldiers in conducting operations worldwide and PSYOP’s association with Airborne and Special Operations Forces.
+Regimental tartan color representation: Green represents the Army, and the shade of green (bottle green) is identified with the Psychological Operations Regiment heraldry.
+The white, black, and dark grey represents the classification of messages PSYOP Soldiers create and disseminate.
+The dark red symbolizes the blood shed by PSYOP Soldiers in conducting operations worldwide and PSYOP’s association with Airborne and Special Operations Forces.